MarRobSoftwire/github-cheatsheet/README.md

   - `--set-upstream origin <branch-name>` to create new upstream branch
 - `git log` to view log of commits - q to exit
 - `git pull` to update local files
-- `git stash` to Store current commit & switch to last commit
+- `git stash` to append current commit in a stack & switch to last commit
+  - `pop` applies the latest in the stack
-  - `apply` to apply the stash
+  - `apply` to apply the stash but leave it in the stack
-  - `drop` to delete the stash
+  - `drop` to delete the most recent in the stack
+  - `delete` to delete the whole stack
 - `git checkout <branch-name>` to move branch
   - `-b` to make new branch
   - To checkout a previous commit, use git log and checkout the long commit hash (e.g. `git checkout e32172ac35d1fa0f0270236d53bf2bddc617ffa4`)
+  - `checkout <file-name>` resets the file to the previous commit
 - `git branch`to see branches
   - `-a` to see remote branches too
 - `git fetch` to get all new commits & update list of remote branches